 A manual inspection will be performed wearing gloves and will:

 - require the presence of a second screener or independent witness in the case of a minor.
 A parent, guardian or designated representative may be present for the manual inspection of any minor in their care;

 - be performed over clothing; however there may be instances when the screener may need to ask the individual to move or shift clothing during the inspection; and

 - be performed in a private search room at the request of the individual subject to the inspection.

 Appendix C – Specific Prohibited Items List

-The following categories of items are prohibited on IRB-controlled premises unless prior approval is obtained.
+The following categories of items are prohibited on Immigration and Refugee Board of Canada (IRB) controlled premises unless prior approval is obtained.